ProjectsAuthier Lithium Project

 The Authier project has been subject to more than 31,000 metres of drilling.
 Between 2010 and 2012 Glen Eagle, the previous tenement holder, completed 8,990 metres of diamond drilling in 69 diamond drill holes (DDH) of which 7,959 metres were drilled on the Authier deposit; 609 metres (five DDH) were drilled on the northwest and 422 metres on the south-southwest of the property.

 Sayona has completed three phases of drilling totalling more than 11,000 metres in 81 DDH.
 All the holes completed by Sayona and included in the Mineral Resource Estimate have used standard DDH, HQ or NQ core diameter size, using a standard tube and bit.
 The drilling programmes have been subject to very robust QA/QC procedures.

 The Company believes there is further potential to optimise the main resource area including:

 - Infill drilling within the main deposit where there is no resource due to lack of drilling density (shown as block circles on Figure 1), especially in the east and west, and to add the resource base; and

 - Converting inferred resources into a higher resource classifications by further higher density drilling (shown as blue on the diagram).

 Black circles represent areas where further density of drilling is required to increase the resource.
 Additionally, some of the blue Inferred Resource areas have the potential to be converted to higher resource categories with further drilling

-The mineralisation remains open in all directions (see Figure 2).
-Currently, the Company is not looking to expand the current Mineral Resource estimate given the current resource provides more than 20 years mine life.
+The mineralisation remains open in all directions (see Figure below).
+Currently, the Company is not looking to expand the current Mineral Resource estimate.
 However, future target areas to expand the resource could include: